MOSES * EGYPT * SPAETH

 With a firm base in existing facts "he writes the history" and extends conspicuously the perspective on the introduction to the religion and the cultural impulse which so thoroughly has formed us in these latitudes.
 This is a welcome and needed renewal of our ideas about central impulses as to our European cultural cradle.

-Considering what a new researcher will have to put up with, I am, in this connexion, frankly amazed that in 21st century this is where we stand.
+Considering what a new researcher will have to put up with, I am, in this connection, frankly amazed that in 21st century this is where we stand.
 I can only say that the writer of book-series on Moses is acting exactly the way a real researcher should.
 Because Ove von Spaeth replies kindly to critics with factual and supporting comments, insisting on and appealing to substantiating action and counter-action instead of encouraging unproductive, emotional scolding.

 Irrespective of reactions from certain representatives of the research élite, which for some time may try to block for testing of the discoveries and for factual challenges to take new roads, Ove von Spaeth's works about Moses will no doubt be favoured by time.
 What a single example sets today will later encourage many - as is well known.